awpe/lpt_breakout_board/README.md

 This is the first version with some bug fixes and improvements.

-It utilizes SPU03 series dc/dc converter and the controlled device part of PCB is isolated by it.
+It utilizes SPU03 series dc/dc converter and the controlleD device part of PCB is isolated by it.